SleekDB/docs/2.0/features.md

 - # Default caching layer

   SleekDB will serve data from cache by default and regenerate cache automatically!
+Query results will be cached and later reused from a single file instead of travarsing all the available files.

-- # Filters: where, in, notIn, orWhere, sort, skip, limit and search ...
+- # Rich Conditions and Filters

   Use multiple conditional comparisons, text search, sorting on multiple properties and nested properties.
+Some useful methods are:

+  - where
+  - join
+  - in
+  - notIn
+  - like
+  - orWhere
+  - sort
+  - skip
+  - limit
+  - search
+  - distinct
+  - exists
+  - first

+- # Process data on demand

+  SleekDB does not require any background process or network protocol in order to process data when you use it in a PHP project.
+All data for a query will be fetched runtime within the same PHP process.

 - # Runs everywhere